Your area Not set — showing everywhere

 Individual posts for different angles.
 Pick the one that fits your audience.

-During the May 28 Affordable Tomorrow Committee meeting, members discussed the legal status of the Bradford Community Meeting House.
-The town may need a formal ground lease or MOU with the non-profit managing the building to... https://meetingwatch.org/nh/bradford/affordable-tomorrow/2026-05-28/ #MeetingWatch #BradfordNH
+At the 5/28 Affordable Tomorrow Committee meeting, officials discussed the legal status of the Bradford Center Meeting House.
+While the town owns the land, a nonprofit owns the building.
+Members suggested a ground lease could create new... https://meetingwatch.org/nh/bradford/affordable-tomorrow/2026-05-28/ #MeetingWatch

 322/280 chars